JesusSalmeron/JesusSalmeron/README.md

 - 👋 Hi, I’m @JesusSalmeron
-- 👀 I’m interested in Python development
+- 👀 I’m interested in Python development and SQL databases
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Python projects or working in SQL
 - 📫 How to reach me ...
 Text me !!!!!! -> https://www.linkedin.com/in/jesussalmeronfx/

 <!---
 JesusSalmeron/JesusSalmeron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.